yogsototh/krambook/README.md

 ~~~
 {:lang="HTML"}

-The result will be similar:
+The generated result will be almost the same:

+LLL beginbox LLL \begin{minipage}{.80\linewidth}\hrule\medskip LLL
+LLL endbox LLL \hrule\end{minipage}\medskip LLL

+%beginbox

-> This is a test file
+This is a test file
-> I begin by making a list of bullet:
+I begin by making a list of bullet:

->
-> - the first point is LaTeX is a bit verbose
+- the first point is %latex_ is a bit verbose
-> - the second point is LaTeX has _more_ \ than Markdown
+- the second point is %latex_ has _more_ \ than Markdown
-> - I believe you understood now
+- I believe you understood now

-How to have the clarity of Markdown without losing all advantages of %latex?

-Here is my proposition:
+%endbox

+Why macros?
+: Because without them, %markdown simply does not scale.
+For example imagine you can't declare `\su` to be generated as $$\sum_{n=0}^{\infty} u_n$$ in a thesis where this expression is repeated 1000 times.

+What makes %latex_ so excellent?
+:

+- Advanced typography features,
+- no bug: %tex_ has no more known bug since many years,
+- scalable:
+  - you can include many %latex files into one
+  - you can create _macros_ that minimize mistake done by repeating pattern.
+- equation done with latex are easy to create and render just impressively,
+- versionnable:
+  - you use a text format that can be easily handled by most versionning system,
+  - easy to work on the same document with many different people.

+And many other reasons I can't write them all here.
+Yes, %latex_ _rocks_.

+# Installation

 First, install %latex, ruby and the `kramdown`[^1] gem.

-[^1]: `kramdown` is an amelioration of the origin markdown format.
+[^1]: `kramdown` is an amelioration of the original markdown format.

 - Download this source.
 - Change the title of your document and the author name in the `template.tex` file.